 Beginner is about Misha, a 24-year-old Pakistani American immigrant who came to America with her parents in 2003.
 The series follows Misha as she builds her own American childhood, learning how to do the things her Los Angeles-born younger sister grew up with — like riding a bike, swimming, and singing.
 Although Beginner hasn’t been updated since December 2017, the 10 available episodes offer an intimate look at Misa’s experience as she searches for a sense of belonging.

 In the late ‘70s, host Erica Hernandez’s parents left Mexico to immigrate to the United States.
 Inspired by the conversations at home about the ways immigration policies affected her family and her community, Hernandez launched My Immigrant Life as a platform for immigrants to share their stories and break down stereotypes because “not all immigrant stories are created equal.”
-The podcast hasn’t been published since September 2020, but available episodes range from in-depth personal stories — like Rose Castorillo’s experience as she and her family learned to survive in America after leaving the Philippines — to interviews with immigrants like Brenda Gonzalez, creator of the Tamarindo Podcast.
+The podcast hasn’t been published since September 2020, but available episodes range from in-depth personal stories — like Rose Castorillo’s experience as she and her family learned to survive in America after immigrating from the Philippines — to interviews with immigrants like Brenda Gonzalez, creator of the Tamarindo Podcast.

 How has the United States’ response to COVID-19 impacted immigrants?
 That’s the question A Better Life? seeks to answer.
 Each episode focuses on the immigrant experience through the lens of the COVID-19 pandemic, from an undocumented immigrant’s experience coming back from losing her job to one immigrant woman’s decision to walk way from an abusive relationship.
 A Better Life? features the work of journalists who are immigrants or children of immigrants, and although the feed hasn’t been updated since January 2021, the stories span all of 2020 — a veritable time capsule of what it was like to be an immigrant at the start of a global pandemic.